ahackel/ahackel.github.io/_posts/2017-10-03-stripes-shader.md

 ## Why should you write shaders?

 I'm a technical artists in the games industry.
 Part of my job is to make the surface of real time 3D objects of our games look as good as possible.
-Shaders play in important role here.
-They are a powerful tool to create beautiful materials.
+Shaders play an important role here.
+They are a powerful way to create beautiful materials.
 So I can really encourage everyone who wants to create materials for games to learn to write shaders!
 And materials are just the beginning.
 Shaders can also be used for post effects, rendering and tools.

 ## Stripes shader